Simulations of Shapiro, Gravitational, and Doppler time delays in pulsar networks for ultralight dark matter

 \subsection{Gravitational redshift}

-We can likewise approximate the effect of the de Broglie scale effects using the quasi-particle approximation of granular structure.
+We can likewise approximate the effect of the de Broglie scale effects using the quasiparticle approximation of granular structure.
 This can be used to approximate the amplitude of the spatial fluctuations of the gravitational potential as

 where $b \approx 2/3$ is an $\sim \mathcal{O}(1)$ constant.
 The approximation provides an accurate description of the granules in our simulated systems, see Figure \ref{fig:QP_prediction}.
 In the limit that the pulsar-Earth separation is much greater than the de Broglie wavelength we expect that the $\Phi$ values at each position are uncorrelated, see Figure \ref{fig:distance}.
-Therefore, the typical redshift, $z$, between Earth and any given pulsar should be of order $z \sim \braket{\Phi}_\mathrm{rms}$. \begin{widetext} The time delay signal is a cumulative integral of the redshift signal.
+Therefore, the typical redshift, $z$, between Earth and any given pulsar should be of order $z \sim \braket{\Phi}_\mathrm{rms} / c^2$.
+Now the potential difference between a pulsar and Earth randomly walks about its initial value on the de Broglie timescale.
+Therefore at some later time we can say

+\begin{widetext} The time delay signal is a cumulative integral of the redshift signal.
 The amplitude of the time delay signal should be approximately

 \end{widetext}

 The redshift, $z$, observed on Earth for a pulsar at large separations compared to the de Broglie scale, i.e. $D \gg \lambda$, is approximately equal to the $\Phi_{rms}$ times an $\mathcal{O}(1)$ constant.
 We recover a time dependence similar to the one predicted for the pulsar Doppler shift in \cite{Kim2024}.
 The time dependence of the signal can be thought of as a result of the integration of random potential fluctuations, see Figure \ref{fig:intTime}.